Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Introduction

-Ultrafast magnetism describes the sub-picosecond dynamics of magnetic systems under the application of intense laser pulses.
-The complete demagnetization of a \ce{Ni} film has been experimentally demonstrated\cite{PhysRevLett.76.4250}.
-Later, other experiments confirmed such findings and have shown the possibility of laser-induced spin reorientation and modification of the magnetic structure\cite{doi:10.1126/sciadv.1603117,kimel2005,PhysRevLett.93.197403}.
+Ultrafast magnetism refers to the sub-picosecond dynamics of magnetic systems under the application of intense laser pulses.
+For example, the complete demagnetization of a \ce{Ni} film has been experimentally demonstrated\cite{PhysRevLett.76.4250}.
+Further experiments have confirmed such findings and have shown the possibility of laser-induced spin reorientation and modification of the magnetic structure\cite{doi:10.1126/sciadv.1603117,kimel2005,PhysRevLett.93.197403}.
 Femtomagnetism is a research field that focuses on the control of the magnetic order in materials using femtosecond laser pulses and has two main goals: (i) a better understanding of the physics of light-induced spin dynamics on very short time scales; (ii) control and manipulation of the spin degrees of freedom on sub-picosecond time scales.
 The uncertainty on the underlying physical mechanism responsible for this phenomenon makes \ac{TDDFT} a particularly attractive approach to studying such phenomena.

-In the CISS effect, the transmission probability of electrons through a chiral molecule depends on the electron's spin state, generating spin polarized electrons \cite{10.1063/5.0049150}.
-This has important implications in catalysis \cite{https://doi.org/10.1002/anie.201911400}, enantio-separation \cite{doi:10.1126/science.aar4265} and spintronics \cite{10.1063/1.5144921}.
-No complete theoretical description is available at the moment; however, there is a general consensus on the fact that a correct description of the interplay between spin-orbit, electron-electron and electron-phonon interactions is required to reproduce such an effect \cite{Zollner2020,Liu2021,Fransson2025}.
-The non-collinear formulation of \ac{TDDFT}, thanks to its ability to treat spin-orbit non-perturbatively and include electronic correlations, is potentially applicable to studying such an effect.

-Spin-wave excitations are considered promising information carriers in spintronics due to their low energy consumption and fast speed of operation \cite{Chumak2015}.
-Non-perturbative schemes to compute the magnetic excitation spectrum in extended systems within \ac{TDDFT} have been proposed \cite{Tancogne2020}.
-This has potential applications in the field of magnonics \cite{magnonics} and quantum magnonics \cite{YUAN20221,ZHANG2023100044}, which is based on the idea of magnons as quantum information carriers.